 If you’re looking for free Florida Keys activities, then be sure to head over to Mallory Square in Key West about 1 hour before sunset.
 This is when you’ll see many street performers out, food and goods for sale, and a great chance to watch the sunset over the Gulf of Mexico.
 It’s one of the things to see in Florida Keys that almost everyone recommends!

 27. Visit The Best Beaches In The Keys

 The Florida Keys themselves are not covered in super soft sandy beaches, yet there are a few great ones that are worth checking out.

 I spoke with a few locals and it really depends on how warm you want it to be as to when to visit the Keys.
-Florida Keys weather can be hot and humid in the summer, and warm and less humid in the winter.
+The Key’s weather can be hot and humid in the summer while warm and less humid in the winter.

 The summer months provide more frequent afternoon rain showers, very warm and humid temperatures, and allows for some amazing snorkeling.
 The ocean temperature is well into the 80’s and visibility into the water is over 100 feet in July and August.

-We’ve visited the Florida Keys in December and in February on two different trips.
+We visited the Florida Keys in December, and again in February on two different trips.
 The water temperature was in the mid 70’s while the air temperature ranged from 62-82 for highs during our stays in both months.
 We enjoyed mostly dry conditions during our 10 days in December, while in February I believe we also had dry and warm conditions.